Long-range acoustic device: United States

-On April 12, 2021, the Brooklyn Center, MN Police Department deployed a vehicle mounted LRAD outside of its headquarters to announce curfew violations and dispersal orders to a large crowd protesting the death of Daunte Wright.
+On April 12, 2021, the Brooklyn Center, Minnesota Police Department deployed a vehicle mounted LRAD outside of its headquarters to announce curfew violations and dispersal orders to a large crowd protesting the death of Daunte Wright.

 On July 3, 2021, Massachusetts State Police utilized an LRAD to secure a group of 11 suspects involved in the Sovereign Citizen movement.
 The group identified themselves as part of the "Rise of the Moors" movement, or "Moorish Americans".
 The self styled militia group was traveling between Rhode Island and Maine when an MSP trooper came across their convoy refueling.
 The group had multiple firearms in their possession, and admitted to not having proper carrying requirements.
 Several fled into the surrounding forest, at which point the LRAD was deployed.
 The group was taken into custody without further incident.

-The Oklahoma County, OK Sheriff's Office Tactical Team used a vehicle-mounted LRAD on November 22, 2021, to serve a search warrant on a residence suspected of being used for drug trafficking.
+The Oklahoma County, Oklahoma Sheriff's Office Tactical Team used a vehicle-mounted LRAD on November 22, 2021, to serve a search warrant on a residence suspected of being used for drug trafficking.

-The Charlotte-Mecklenburg, NC Police Department Crisis Intervention Team and SWAT negotiators used a long-range acoustic device to talk a man down from an energized electrical tower.